 - Sleep apnea – Bring a copy of your latest sleep study results if you have one.

-Passing or Failing your DOT exam:
+Passing or Failing Your DOT Exam:

 - The most common reasons for failing a DOT physical are high blood pressure and uncontrolled sugar in your urine.
 Both conditions can commonly be controlled and managed.

-- Another reason for failing a DOT exam would be having any condition that would cause a loss of the ability to operate a commercial vehicle safely, including the loss or impairment of limbs, poor vision, insulin controlled diabetes, high blood pressure, heart disease, epilepsy, mental disorders or use of certain drugs.
+- Another reason for failing a DOT exam would be having any condition that would cause a loss of the ability to operate a commercial vehicle safely, including the loss or impairment of limbs, poor vision, insulin-controlled diabetes, high blood pressure, heart disease, epilepsy, mental disorders, or use of certain drugs.

 - DOT medical cards are typically issued for 2 years.
 However, your medical examiner may issue a card for one year, if you have a medical condition that requires monitoring, such as hypertension.

-- If you fail your medical exam, your medical examiner may issue you a 3 month medical card and have you return for further follow-up, to be sure that your medical issue is now controlled.
+- If you fail your medical exam, your medical examiner may issue you a 3-month medical card and have you return for further follow-up, to be sure that your medical issue is now controlled.

 - Drug testing is not a typical part of the DOT exam but may be required by your employer.

-Charges for your DOT exam:
+Charges for Your DOT Exam:

 - Our office charges $125.00 for the DOT exam.
 Payment is expected up front PRIOR to the exam, and insurance does not cover it.
 If you schedule a DOT exam and fail to cancel your appointment within 24 hours, you will be charged the full amount.

 - The $125 charge includes the physical exam and urine screen.
-If your condition requires additional testing, such as an audiometry for hearing, pulmonary function test for asthma or stress test for a heart condition, then there will be separate charges for those services.
+If your condition requires additional testing, such as an audiometry for hearing, pulmonary function test for asthma, or stress test for a heart condition, then there will be separate charges for those services.

-- Follow up 3 month appointment to re-evaluate for certificate – $60.00.
+- Follow up 3-month appointment to re-evaluate for certificate – $60.00.

-DOT Physical Form
+DOT Exam Form